FREE!Make your day delicious! Get the "Gluten Free Homemade Newsletter".Click here!

 Use leftover stuffing to stuff large tomatoes, bell peppers or onions.

-Add 2 or 3 cups of chopped leftover fish, poultry or other cooked meat to a casserole dish filled with stuffing, stir in leftover gluten-free gravy or white sauce; cover and bake in at 350°F for 30 minutes or until heated through.
+Add 2 or 3 cups of chopped leftover fish, poultry or other cooked meat to a casserole dish filled with stuffing, stir in leftover gluten-free gravy or Béchamel Sauce; cover and bake in at 350°F (180°C, Gas Mark 4) for 30 minutes or until heated through.

 Thanksgiving Stuffing Recipe--Gluten Free